fwup-home/fwup/README.md

 Error          | "ER"         | A failure occurred.
 The payload is a 2 byte error code (future use) followed by a textual error message.
 Warning        | "WN"         | A warning occurred.
 The payload is a 2 byte error code (future use) followed by a textual error message.
 Progress       | "PR"         | The next two bytes are the progress (0-100) as a big endian integer.

+A related option is `--exit-handshake`.
+This option was specifically implemented for Erlang to support integration with its port process feature.
+It may be useful for other integrations where it's more convenient to wait for a final character coming from a subprocress rather than watching for an exit.
+The problem with Erlang is that it's easy for the message that the process exited to beat the final characters coming out stdout.
+When this option is enabled, `fwup` expects the calling process to close `stdin` when it's ready for `fwup` to exit.

 # FAQ